xieweiAlex/English_Learning/words/2022/words-Mar.md

-They use opium as a sedative, rather than as a narcotic.
+They use opium as a sedative, rather than as a **narcotic**.

-He employs an irreverent humour to salt his observation.
+He employs an **irreverent** humor to salt his observation.
-YOoou're witty & irreverent but still a kind person.
+You're witty & **irreverent** but still a kind person.
-I've lived off only Soylent, and I've lived off only on Huel.
+I've **lived off** only Soylent, and I've lived off only on Huel.
-The price is horrid no doubt but I had one shake this morning and felt really good and now one shake at night also feeling very good now.
+The price is **horrid** no doubt but I had one shake this morning and felt really good and now one shake at night also feeling very good now.

 ## Week 2